crytic/building-secure-contracts/program-analysis/echidna/README.md

 The aim of this tutorial is to show how to use Echidna to automatically test smart contracts.

-The first part introduces how to write a properties for Echidna.
+The first part introduces how to write properties for Echidna.
 The second part is a set of exercises to solve.

 **Table of contents:**